Online tools for voters

 - At your assigned polling place on Election Day

 Election judges are always needed to help serve voters in the polls on Election Day.
 Consider applying today!
 Sign up now to let us know if you are interested in helping in any of the three elections in 2020.

 If you will be 16 or 17 in 2020, you can sign up to be a student election judge and help your friends and neighbors cast their ballots.

-Filing for office for candidates in 2018occurred from May 22 through June 5, 2018.
+Filing for office for candidates in 2020 occurred from May 19 through June 2, 2020.
 The Rochester City Clerk's Office is the filing office for all city offices (city council members for wards 2, 4, and 6 as well as the councilmember-at-large.)
 The City Clerk's Office is also accepting filings for school board directors in 2020.

-Candidate Filing Packets: includes information about campaign guidelines and required campaign finance reports - will be updated for 2020
+Candidate Filing Packets: includes information about campaign guidelines and required campaign finance reports.

 See current lists of who has filed for local office on the City Candidates section of this website.